 - Hand Lens

-Those students that are in one of hunt or advanced and other selected camp (with parental permission) will use Northwestern Outdoor Leadership Institute owned firearms.
-However those students that have rifles or shotguns fitted to them may, with director approval, bring their firearms to camp along with appropriate ammo.
-Contact use to discuss this.
+Those students that are in one of the hunt, advanced, or other selected camps (with parental permission) will use Northwestern Outdoor Leadership Institute owned firearms.
+However those students that have rifles or shotguns fitted to them may, with director approval, may bring their firearms to camp along with appropriate ammo.
+Contact us to discuss this.

 Photography Total Immersion Camps

 Any digital cameras (with extra memory, battery, charger, and USB cable) can be brought to camp.
 To get the full benefit from this training the following equipment might be considered.